Nano Liposome Synthesis

 Liposome vescicular structure

 Microfluidic hydrodynamic focusing (MHF) technique, developed by Jahn et al. in 2004, presents these typical characteristics of microfluidics.
 This method relies on the use of microfluidic devices with a cross flow geometry.
-Typically, a stream of lipid in alcohol solution is forced to flow in inner channel of the device.
+Typically, a stream of lipid in alcohol solution is forced to flow in the inner channel of the device.
 The lipid stream is intersected and sheathed by two lateral (or coaxial) streams of a water phase (distilled water or aqueous buffers).
 In this way, the lipid containing stream is hydrodynamically focused into a narrow sheet.
 During this process the alcohol diffusion triggers the formation of liposomes by a mechanism described as “self-assembly”.
 Liposome particle size can be controlled by changing the flow rate ratio (FRR) of the phases mixed.

 Systems for liposome synthesis and drug encapsulation